shellynj/Setup_Docker_Flask_SqlAlchemy/README.md

 ### Objective:

 Complete this tutorial on getting Docker, Flask, Postgres and SQLalchemy working together:
+"Simple App with Flask, SQLAlchemy and Docker"
 https://medium.com/@hmajid2301/implementing-sqlalchemy-with-docker-cb223a8296de (Links to an external site.)

 You can use this as the basis for the 3 part tutorial, since the tutorial doesn't cover getting Docker, Flask, and Postgres setup.